We use affiliate links. They let us sustain ourselves at no cost to you.

 Set Up a Proxy on a Web Browser

-There are multiple ways to use proxies on a web browser: via operating system settings, browser settings, or various browser extensions, such as FoxyProxy and SwitchyOmega.
+You can set up proxies on a web browser via operating system settings, browser settings, or various browser extensions, such as FoxyProxy and SwitchyOmega.
 If you’re not planning to have proxies on all the time, an extension is probably the best tool for the job.

 Set Up a Proxy with Web Scraping Libraries